What Modern Web Development Looks Like

 Today’s approach to web development

 Modern web developer should be able first and foremost to use the solutions created by those that came before them.
-The times where most of the web was based on
+The times where most of the web was based on and

-<table>s, and gifs constituted majority of the content, are long gone.
+table and, gifs constituted majority of the content, are long gone.
 Implementing a modern website is much more demanding.
 Luckily, we also have a number of libraries, frameworks, scripts, snippets and other solutions at our disposal, to help us create a site that is up to today’s standards.
 So much so, that it’s impossible to familiarize yourself with all of these technologies.
 A good developer should then first and foremost be able to skillfully analyze a problem, and choose a suitable solution.

 Styling has gone a long way from a thousands-lines-long